You know him because: He was the governor of Ohio and is now a member of the Governors' Council at the Bipartisan Policy Center.

 Democrats like him because: By the last year of his term, Ohio had the sixth-fastest growing economy in the country, according to a study done by the Philadelphia Federal Reserve Bank.

 Republicans don't like him because: He recently embarked on a bus tour through the swing state of Ohio to campaign for Obama; he is particularly critical of Romney's fiscal proposals and also says that Paul Ryan's entitlement overhaul would be "the killing of Medicare."
+[See a collection of political cartoons on the 2012 campaign.]

 You know him because: He is the mayor of Chicago and Obama's former White House chief of staff.